 Being a member of al Qaeda nowadays is hard work.
 Not only do you have to dodge drone strikes worry about your declining brand value, now you have to worry about the upper management getting all testy because you don't file expense reports, don't turn up to meetings, or you spend too much time on internet social media.
 But this is apparently exactly what was happening to Moktar Belmoktar, a commander in al Qaeda in the Islamic Maghreb (AQIM) who recently got so fed up with the 'brass' that he quit and formed his own jihadi organisation, the Al-Mulathameen ("Masked") Brigade (also known as the al-Mua'qi'oon Biddam ["Those who Sign with Blood"] Brigade).

-• "your brigade did not achieve single spectacular operation targeting the crusader alliance"
+- "your brigade did not achieve a single spectacular operation targeting the crusader alliance"

 ... and our personal favourite...